gbaeke/aks-deep-dive/exercises/08-canary-release/manifests-smi/README.md

 - create both the canary and stable service
     - they both point to the same pods
 - create the root service (service.yaml): this is optional; otherwise the stable service is the root service; the root service is where you send traffic to and, depending on the traffic split, it will route traffic to the canary or stable service
-- create a resource of type TrafficSplit with name `superapi`: it will contain the canary and stable services, the % of traffic for each and the root service
+- create a resource of type TrafficSplit with name `superapi`: it will contain the canary and stable services, the % of traffic for each and the root service; the `TrafficSplit` resources is created by Argo Rollouts

 The TrafficSplit resource will have the following in the spec: